What Is a Podcast? Learn How to Start a Podcast Today

 The podcast software recommended in the list below will help you to record audio from your mic and save it as an MP3 audio file.
 You can also use the software to edit your recordings.

-This multi-featured podcast recording software provides the average podcast host with a range options to record and edit audio, helping them sound as good as the pros.
+This multi-featured podcast recording software provides podcast hosts with a range of options which allow you to record and edit audio, helping them to sound as good as the pros.
 Audacity is easy to use, and is a great alternative to paid audio editing software.

-GarageBand comes pre-installed in all MacBooks and is decent enough for the average podcaster’s audio editing needs.
+GarageBand comes pre-installed in all MacBooks and is a decent option if you’re just learning how to record a podcast for your business.
 It allows you to record the audio from your Mac and save it as an MP3.

 Adobe Audition (Mac/PC)